cplain/cplain.github.io/about.md

 &nbsp;

-I love learning new and funky things and want to share everything I can with anyone I can.
+I love learning new and fun things and want to share everything I can with anyone I can.
 Hopefully in my time I've come across something you will find useful!

 &nbsp;